JanneMattila/www/docs/_posts/2024/05/2024-05-13-arc-enabled-kubernetes-and-workload-identity.markdown

 5. Deploy a workload that uses the service account
    - Use managed identity to access Azure resources

-I'll show main steps next and you can find the full code with details in this repository:
+I'll show main steps in this blog post and you can find the full code with details in this repository:

 {% include githubEmbed.html text="JanneMattila/azure-arc-demos/k8s/workload-identity" link="JanneMattila/azure-arc-demos/tree/main/k8s/workload-identity" %}